theayushshivkumar/theayushshivkumar.github.io/_projects/GRB.md

 <div class="caption">

-(a) E<sub>peak</sub>–&alpha; correlation for the hard-to-soft E<sub>peak</sub> evolution case.
+(Adopted directly from P.P.Bordoloi et al. (2026); under review) (a) E<sub>peak</sub>–&alpha; correlation for the hard-to-soft E<sub>peak</sub> evolution case.
 Green circles and violet squares represent the results obtained using Bayesian block and constant-fluence binning, respectively.
 The corresponding dashed curves show the best-fit Hill functions. (b) Same as panel (a), but for the intensity-tracking E<sub>peak</sub> evolution case.
 Magenta pentagons and cyan squares denote the Bayesian block and constant-fluence binning results, respectively, with the dashed curves showing the corresponding best-fit Hill functions.

 </div>